Trey Lyles NBA Playoffs Player Props: Kings vs. Warriors

 Trey Lyles Insights vs. the Warriors

-- This season, Trey Lyles has made 2.5 shots per game, which accounts for 5.2% of his team's total makes.
+- This season, he's put up 5.6% of the Kings' attempted field goals, as he's averaging 5.5 per contest.

-- He's made 1.2 threes per game, or 7.7% of his team's makes from beyond the arc this season.
+- He's attempted 3.2 threes per game, or 7.8% of his team's shots from beyond the arc this season.

-- Lyles' opponents, the Warriors, have one of the NBA's fastest tempos, ranking fourth with 104.8 possessions per game, while his Kings average the ninth-most possessions per game with 103.2.
+- Lyles' opponents, the Warriors, have one of the fastest offensive tempos, ranking fourth, averaging 104.8 possessions per game, while his Kings average 103.2 per game, ninth-highest among NBA teams.

-- The Warriors are the 21st-best defensive squad in the NBA, conceding 117.1 points per game.
+- Allowing 117.1 points per game, the Warriors are the 21st-ranked team in the league defensively.

-- Giving up 43.3 rebounds per game, the Warriors are the 15th-ranked team in the NBA.
+- The Warriors concede 43.3 rebounds per game, ranking 15th in the NBA.

-- In terms of assists, the Warriors have conceded 25.7 per game, 15th in the league.
+- Conceding 25.7 assists per game, the Warriors are the 15th-ranked team in the league.

-- The Warriors give up 12.9 made 3-pointers per game, 23rd-ranked in the league.
+- The Warriors concede 12.9 made 3-pointers per contest, 23rd-ranked in the NBA.

 Trey Lyles vs. the Warriors